shaoweilin/shaoweilin.github.io/_posts/2021-03-23-biased-stochastic-approximation-for-latent-processes.md

 $$\frac{d}{d\lambda} H_{\bar{Q}_\lambda \Vert P_\theta}(Z_{1} , X_1 \vert Z_{0}, X_{0})$$

 used in the discriminative model update.
+The methods used are similar to those employed in the policy gradient theorem [BB01].

 We start with the following formula from [BB1] and [KMMW19] for the integral of a function $$r(Y)$$ with respect to the derivative of the stationary distribution $$\bar{\pi}_\lambda(Y)$$.